Today, we’re going to teach you all you need to know to find the best laptop for photo editing.

 When programming an application, it’s easiest to optimize around a single thread.
 Many applications, especially legacy applications, are built to function in this way.

 Put together, all of this means that productivity applications will function faster when you’re using a multi-core or multi-threaded CPU.
-Unless the individual cores are pathetically weak, you’ll experience a much faster workflow when using processors like these.
+Unless the individual cores are extremely weak, you’ll experience a much faster workflow when using processors like these.

 Multi-threaded processors are also more well-suited for heavy multitasking, which you may find yourself doing often as a professional user.